acconeer/acconeer-python-exploration/README.md

 ### Plotting

 - `plot_with_matplotlib.py` \
-  Example of how to use matplotlib for plotting IQ data.
+  Example of how to use matplotlib for plotting.
+- `plot_with_mpl_process.py` \
+  Example of how to use the mpl_process (matplotlib process) module for plotting.
 - `plot_with_pyqtgraph.py` \
-  Example of how to use PyQtGraph for plotting IQ data.
+  Example of how to use PyQtGraph for plotting.

 ## GUI (beta)